gilbh/PyHiddenGUI/README.md

 PyInvisibleGUI will remember all the elements with `metadata='auto_activate'` and will send them pack as `event` values on each call to `window.read()`.

-This works sequencially for multiple Elements.
+This works for multiple Elements in a sequence.
+This means that the first element created with `metadata='auto_activate'` will be returned in the first `event` call.

 That's it.
 Would love to get your feedback on this.